 1-3 Screed Materials

-1-3 Screed is a mixture of cement and sharp sand, mixed at this ratio it provides a heavy-duty screed suitable for category A floors (heavy duty commercial use).
+1-3 Screed is a mixture of cement and sharp sand, mixed at this ratio it provides a heavy-duty screed suitable for category A floors (heavy-duty commercial use).
 The screed is stronger than its 1-4 counterpart since it has a higher percentage of cement.
 Additional coarse aggregate can be added to the mix to provide even greater strength and durability.
 10mm single size if ideal for this purpose and would replace some of the sharp sand Floor Screed.

 Which Type of Construction?

-The 1-3 Screed can be bonded directly to the concrete substrate, with introduction of a bonding agent or slurry mix.
+The 1-3 Screed can be bonded directly to the concrete substrate, with the introduction of a bonding agent or slurry mix.
 The resultant strength of the screed is dependent on the substrate, and it needs to be sound and free from contaminants.

 Floating 1-3 screeds are used in both commercial and domestic projects, especially those with underfloor heating systems, laid on insulation.
-The depth of the screed needs to increase to allow for the increased movement of screed, and the minimum depth would 65mm domestic and 75mm commercial.
+The depth of the screed needs to increase to allow for the increased movement of the screed, and the minimum depth would 65mm domestic and 75mm commercial.

 It is recommended that 1-3 Screeds are mixed with polypropylene fibres to help minimise and manage shrinkage cracking.